 It’s time to get your hands on something new.
-Whether you’re getting ready to throw a party or just want to enjoy one at home, this is the perfect drink!
-It’s sweet, but not too sweet—and it combines the smoothness of coconut milk with the depth of rum Barbancourt in a way that will leave you feeling refreshed and relaxed.
+Whether you’re getting ready to throw a party or want to enjoy one at home, this is the perfect drink!
+It’s sweet, but not too sweet—and it combines the smoothness of coconut milk with the depth of rum Barbancourt to leave you feeling refreshed and relaxed.

 Haitian Cremas is widely enjoyed during the holidays, along with Cherry Liquor.
-This drink is perfect for when you want something sweet but still want it to be light enough to finish off your meal.
-It also commonly serve with cake or cookies.
+This drink is perfect when you want something sweet but still want it to be light enough to finish your meal.
+It is also commonly served with cake or cookies.

 This Haitian Cremas recipe is not authentic.
 Each method or recipe is different.
 Every household, region, and commercially licensed beverage distributor make cremas differently.

-This recipe is very easy and straightforward, and anyone can make it at home.
+This recipe is easy and straightforward, and anyone can make it home.

 A few words of advice: With all alcoholic beverages, proper consumption is advised.
 Drinking and driving do not mix.
 This drink can impair your senses.